-Sarah Garnett is a corporate communications producer, married mother of two and the Founder of The Footpath Library.
+Sarah Garnett is a corporate communications producer, married mother of two and the Founder and Managing Director of The Footpath Library.
 Her story is truly unique: one night in 2003, Sarah noticed a homeless man sitting in the gutter reading a novel under a streetlight.
 She started a conversation with him, and from there The Footpath Library was born.

 Sarah's story is about taking a risk on an opportunity that comes from the left of field, changing your life on a hunch and how one person can make a difference.
 The Footpath Library characters Sarah introduces in her presentation leave her audiences stunned, incredulous and moved to tears.
 You will meet people who are funny, intelligent and friendly, and who love to read.

-Sarah has spoken to corporate groups and students, community organisations and retirees.
+Speaker: Sarah has spoken to corporate groups and students, community organisations and retirees.
 All walk out of her presentation inspired by the difference the simple act of giving a book can make to someone who has nothing.
-Sarah is dedicated to promoting literacy and changing the attitudes we have towards homeless and disadvantaged people.
+Sarah is dedicated to promoting literacy and changing the attitudes we have towards homeless people.
 She is an emotive, inspirational speaker who appeals to all ages and all walks of life.